AdilShamim8/BIHOS/README.md

-# BIHOS for AI hackathon only
+# BIHOS is exclusively built for AI hackathons.